KRLW890/krlw890.github.io/very-bad-game/readme.txt

 tricks (although I would definitely recommend reading instructions!).

     **LAUNCHING:
 Here's a link where you can play it.
-Please dont. https://krlw890.github.io/very-bad-game/Title%20Here.html This game was made for Google Chrome.
+Please don't. https://krlw890.github.io/very-bad-game/Title%20Here.html This game was made for Google Chrome.
 Using another browser could affect the visuals, audio, and/or gameplay.
 If you want to play this game (which, again, I do not recommend), then use